 Meet the TouchWood South West Team!

 Astrid has been working as a carpenter since 2000, when she bought a van and wanted to live in it.
 Since it was lacking a bed and cupboards she decided to learn how to do it herself and did an NVQ Carpentry and Joinery Course at ‘Women’s Education in Building’ in London.
 She loved carpentry so much that she hasn’t stopped since.
 She has made most things wooden, from carving a spoon to building a timber framed house and everything in between.
-She has learned how to slate a roof amongst other things during the self-build of her house with her husband Hugh.
+She has learned how to slate a roof, got to grips with installing the plumbing and some serious tiling amongst other things during the self-build of her house with her husband Hugh.

-She went to become an itinerant carpenter for a while and worked as a Traditional Timber Framer in the West Country, Wales and Spain, where her first daughter was born.
+She was an itinerant carpenter for a while and worked as a Traditional Timber Framer in the West Country, Wales and Spain, where her first daughter was born.
 She lives on Dartmoor with her family and apart from being a director of TouchWood South West, she also takes care of the local community orchard.

 One of her visions is to set up an NVQ Course in Carpentry and Joinery for Women.

 Barbara has been timber framing since she decided she wanted to “do something different” in 2002, and so she took herself off to North America for a year to go and play with the Timber Framers Guild.
 That’s where she discovered that Community projects are way more fun than just about anything else, so now she spends as much time as she can working on them.
 She lives in the New Forest with her family, 2 cats, 4 hens, a garden, and a dog!

 Barbara is also a trained Forest School teacher and occasionally shows boat building students – and anyone else that can handle it! – how to saw planks of timber from a log using a pit saw.